Culture & the people behind the puzzle

-The constructor who hides her own name in every grid she builds.
+The constructor who hides her name in every grid she builds.

 History